 - Your adopted site should be wadeable or accessible by a bridge.
 Do not monitor waters that are deeper. - If at any time you feel uncomfortable about the condition of the waterbody or your surroundings, stop monitoring and leave the site. - Monitor during base flow conditions.
 Do not monitor if the waterbody is at flood stage.
 Fast moving water is very dangerous.
-Never wade in swift or high water. - Never cross private property without the permission of the landowner. - Always bring your 'Who to Call List' on page 56 of this manual and your emergency plan. - If you are sampling from a bridge, be wary of passing traffic.
+Never wade in swift or high water. - Never cross private property without the permission of the landowner. - Always bring your 'Who to Call List' found on the Adopt-A-Stream website. - If you are sampling from a bridge, be wary of passing traffic.
 Never lean over bridge rails unless you are firmly anchored to the ground or the bridge with good hand/foot holds.
 If walking under a bridge, watch for objects knocked off the road from overhead. - Look out for broken glass, poison ivy, snakes and biting/stinging insects. - Never drink the water.
-Always wash or sanitize hands after monitoring. - Do not monitor if the water body is posted as unsafe for body contact. - Carry a first aid kit with you. - Adopt-A-Stream recommends that you monitor with another person. - Wear gloves while monitoring.
+Always wash or sanitize hands after monitoring. - Do not monitor if the water body is posted as unsafe for body contact. - Carry a first aid kit with you. - Adopt-A-Stream recommends that you monitor with another person. - · Wear gloves while monitoring.

-If you observe any of the following at your sampling station STOP and refer to your 'Who to Call List' on page 56 for the course of action.
+If you observe any of the following at your sampling station STOP and refer to your 'Who to Call List' for the course of action.

 - STOP!
 If you observe closed or leaking drums near or in the water. - STOP!
 If you observe a large quantity of dead fish or other organisms. - STOP!
-If you observe a pipe discharging some odd looking/smelling substance into the water.
+If you observe a pipe discharging odd looking/smelling substance into the water.